Annual Awards Reception

-Following the talk, ELC will host a reception and awards ceremony across the street at the Heldrich Hotel in New Brunswick.
-The reception, which runs from 6 to 8 PM, will feature a variety of food and wine.
-Tickets are required and are available for purchase here.
+Following the talk, ELC hosted a reception across the street at the Heldrich Hotel in New Brunswick.
+The reception featured a variety of food and wine.

-Two awards are presented at the reception: the Morheuser Humanitarian Award and the Education Justice Award.
+Two awards were presented at the reception: the Morheuser Humanitarian Award and the Education Justice Award.